MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_06_explore_sentinel.md

 1. From the left navigation panel, select **Content hub**.

 1. Take a moment to scroll down to see the long list of available solutions and the options to filter the list.
-For this demo, we're looking for **Microsoft Defender for Cloud**.
+For this task, your're looking for **Microsoft Defender for Cloud**.
 Select it from the list.
 In the side window that opens, read the description then select **Install**.
-This solution includes one data connector and one analytics rule.
-It may take a minute to install.
-Select **Manage**.

-1. Select the box next to where it says Microsoft Defender for Cloud.
+Once the installation is completed, the status column in the main window will show as installed.

+1. On the right side of the the Microsoft Defender for Cloud page is the description and notes associated with the solution from Content Hub and what is included as part of this solution.
+On the main window are the components of the solution.
+In this case there are two data connectors and one data rule.
+The orange triangle indicates that some configuration is needed.
+Select the box next to where it says **Subscription-based Microsoft Defender for Cloud (Legacy)**.
 A window opens on the right side of the page.
 Select **Open connector page**.

 1. Note the configuration instructions.
 Select the box next to the name of the subscription then select **Connect**.
 The status will move to connected.
 The connector is now enabled, although it may take some time for the connector to show up in the data connectors page.

 1. Now view information about the analytics rule.
 From the top of the page (in the breadcrumb) select **Microsoft Defender for Cloud**.
-Select the box next to where it says, "Detect CoreBackUp Deletion Activity from related security alerts".
-In the window that opens you will see information about the rule and what it does.
-You can choose to go through the steps to configure the rule.  **NOTE**: The details of the rule logic are beyond the scope of the fundamentals but you can show the type of information that can be configured as part of the rule.
+De-select the box next to where it says Microsoft Defender for Cloud, as you have already configured the connector (it may take some time for the warning icon to disappear).
+Select the box next to where it says, **Detect CoreBackUp Deletion Activity from related security alerts**.
+This brings up the Analytics Rules page.
+Again, select the **Detect CoreBackUp Deletion Activity from related security alerts** rule.
+A window that opens on the right, that provides information about the rule and what it does.
+Select **Create rule**.
-    1. Select **Configuration**.
-    1. Select the rule **Detect CoreBackUp Deletion Activity from related security alerts**.
-    1. From the window that opens on the right side of the page, select **Create rule**.
-    1. Go through each of the configuration pages, very briefly and high level then select **Review and create**, then select **Save**.
+    1. Although the details of the rule logic are beyond the scope of the fundamentals, go through each tab in the rule creation to view the type of information that can be configured
+    1. When you reach the Review + create tab, select **Save**.

 1. Return to the Sentinel page by selecting **Microsoft Sentinel | Content hub** from the bread-crump at the top of the page, above where it says Analytics rules.